Cape Coral Realtor | Jason Tone Tap for Buyer Guide

 Why Buyers Misread the Market

-Homes that appear similar online can carry dramatically different:
+Homes that look similar online may carry very different:

 Price is what you pay.
 Risk is what you inherit.